-5. Finally, you need to change all methods that have a return value to asynchronous methods, and modify the code that calls them.
+5. Finally, you need to change all methods that have a return value to asynchronous methods, add Reentrant-Attribute attribute to them, and modify the code that calls them.

 Applying the Actor manually

 To apply the Actor threading model manually: